 Your bank does not permit your account type to be listed on UPI.
 Kindly try another account.

-After you select your bank account, you will be promoted to set your UPI pin for the first time.
+After you select your bank account, you will be prompted to set your UPI pin for the first time.
 You need to input the last 6 digits of your debit card along with the expiry date.
-If you are a SBI Maestro card user, you can enter the expiry date as 01/49.
+If you are an SBI Maestro card user, you can enter the expiry date as 01/49.

 BHIM users can send money by using one of the following details of the beneficiary.

 When you enter a VPA and click on verify, the account holder’s name (as mentioned in the bank’s system) will be displayed.
 This is for you to cross check if the sender and the bank account to which you want to send money are the same.
 In case they appear different, please re-confirm the VPA of the receiver.
 Money once sent through BHIM cannot be reversed.

 A user can send up to Rs 100,000 per transaction and a maximum of Rs 100,000 per day for one bank account.
 This limit is available per bank account linked on BHIM.

 The default VPA is mymobileno@upi.
 You can change this by going to the ‘My profile’ section and selecting from the available VPAs.